LG's G6 phone may get Google Assistant -- and maybe Alexa, too

 Google and Amazon may soon fight a battle over assistants on phones, together with Apple's Siri.
 While Amazon's Alexa won't make its smartphone debut until February, its hands-free voice activation pushes into the territory currently occupied by Google Now and Siri, especially as more and more devices work with Alexa in your home.
 Phones like the LG G6 may become ripe battlegrounds, especially if the handset sells well.

-LG is also rumored to use Google's AI to power its next line of Android Wear smartwatches, which it could unveil next month.
+LG is also rumored to use Google's AI to power its next line of Android Wear smartwatches, which it could unveil next month, too.

 The LG G6 is expected to be announced next month at the Mobile World Congress show, so if the phone does get Google Assistant, you'll likely hear it there.